herrera-ignacio/architect-handbook/principles/solid/ocp/README.md

 > By properly separating the things that change for different reasons (_SRP_) and then organizing the dependencies between those things properly (_DIP_).

-By applying the SRP, we might come up with the following data-flow.
-Some analysis procedure inspects the financial data and produces reportable data, which is then formatted appropriately by the two reporter processes.
+By applying the SRP, we might come up with the following data-flow: Some analysis procedure inspects the financial data and produces reportable data, which is then formatted appropriately by the two reporter processes, a `WebReporter` and a `PrinterReporter`.

 The essential insight here is that generating the report involves two separate responsibilities:

 * Calculation of the reported data
 * Presentation of that data into a web- and printer-friendly form

 __We need to organize the source code dependencies to ensure that changes to one of those responsibilities do not cause changes in the other__.

-Also, the new organization should ensure that the behavior can be extended without undo modification.
+> Also, the new organization should ensure that the behavior can be extended without undo modification.

 How?

-__Partitioning the processes into classes, and separating those classes into components__.
+> __Partitioning the processes into classes, and separating those classes into components__.
 We'll have the following components: Controller, Database, Presenters and Views.

 ![ocp partitioning](./ocp-partitioning.png)